unconst/BitTensor/README.md

 The nature of trust-less computing necessitates that these computers are driven by incentives rather than direct control from any one computer.

-This software uses digital token to carry that incentive signal through the network.
+This software uses a digital token to carry that incentive signal through the network.
 Its magnitude is a function of the informational significance of the receiving computer.

 The learning modules use two techniques (1) delayed gradients and (2) synthetic inputs to make the system robust and efficient.